Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: -Completeness of A LWDR

-Since $\vert E(G')\vert=O(2^{B}\cdot\vert E(G)\vert)=O(2^{B}m^{2}T)$ from Lemma \ref{lem:timeofalgf}, the time complexity of the exact algorithm would be $O(2^{B}m^{7}T^{3.5}L)$ in worst case.
-For the correctness, from Lemma \ref{lem:timeofalgf}, in $G'$ there exist no path containing two edges corresponding to one identical item.
-That is, the task remains only to compute a set of $\delta$-disjoint longest paths in $G'$, which is corresponding to an optimum solution for $\delta$ALWDR.
-Following the same line of the proof of Theorem \ref{Thr:LWDR-is-polynomial-1}, the task can be done in polynomial time $O(2^{B}m^{7}T^{3.5}L)$.
-This completes the proof. \end{IEEEproof}

-\section{${\cal NP}-$Completeness of $\delta$A$\gamma$LWDR}
+\section{${\cal NP}$-Completeness of $\delta$A$\gamma$LWDR}

-In this section, we show that $\delta$A$\gamma$LWDR remains ${\cal NP}-$complete for $\gamma=2$, by giving a reduction from the 3-dimensional perfect matching (3DM) problem, which is known ${\cal NP}-$complete \cite{garey1979computer}.
-Moreover, the ${\cal NP}-$completeness remains even when there are only three channels, every item is with equal weight and appears at most 3 times.
+In this section, we show that $\delta$A$\gamma$LWDR remains ${\cal NP}$-complete for $\gamma=2$, by giving a reduction from the 3-dimensional perfect matching (3DM) problem, which is known ${\cal NP}$-complete \cite{garey1979computer}.
+Moreover, the ${\cal NP}$-completeness remains true even when there are only three channels, every item is with the same weight and appears at most 3 times.